THOMASELOVE/432-classes-2025/class07/README.md

 ## One Last Thing

 We rescued another cat this weekend.
 Her name is Rosie, short for [Rose Maybud](https://en.wikipedia.org/wiki/Ruddigore).
+We hope she and Josie will eventually become friends, but it will take a while.

 ![](rosie_2025-02-02.jpg)